-In order to comply with this law in overseas projects, Chiyoda established the compliance program (CP) regarding export-related laws and regulations and registered it with the Ministry of Economy, Trade and Industry.
-The CP defines the export control policy of Chiyoda, and detailed procedures, rules and manuals.
+In order to comply with this act and other related laws and regulations, and to prevent involvement in activities that may raise concerns, we established the compliance program (CP) regarding export-related laws and regulations in 1988 as an internal rule that specifies a series of procedures related to export and technology provision and also registered it with the Ministry of Economy, Trade and Industry.

-The training on export controls is provided to new employees training and mid-career recruits training in terms of their careers or positions.
-Also, a class room-type lecture is provided as the basic training course to all of the employees entering into a two-year career in the company so that they can grasp the basic knowledge of export controls.
+The training on export controls is provided to new employees training as the basic training course so that they can grasp the basic knowledge of export controls.
 Furthermore, all the engineers who have finished the above basic course are required to take the special training course in order to have knowledge necessary for the determination of the classification for goods and technologies as to whether they shall be subject to export licenses.

 Investigation and Classification

 Based on the above mentioned CP, the examination or investigation on the export managements are performed as follows:

 • Business development departments investigate the end-users conditions

 • Procurement departments investigate the vendors and subcontractors conditions

 • Project teams and supporting departments perform the classification in accordance with the export control manuals which are corresponding to the Japanese and U.S. requirements respectively.

 No items should be shipped out unless the required screening has been completed.

 Based on the CP, the Compliance Section, Corporate Services Department is to annually audit the relevant documentations and the implementation situations on the export controls in each organization.